awarded in 2015

 Robin Fell

 Robin studied for his BE (Civil) and M.Eng.Sc.
 Degrees at the University of Queensland from 1961 to 1966.
-He worked with the Australian Government in Melbourne on hydropower and dams projects in Papua New Guinea for a total of 9 years, and with consulting geotechnical engineers Coffey and Hollingsworth from 1970-71 and Coffey and Partners from 1977-1985.
+He worked with the Australian Government in Melbourne on hydropower and dam projects in Papua New Guinea for a total of 9 years, and with consulting geotechnical engineers Coffey and Hollingsworth from 1970-71 and Coffey and Partners from 1977-1985.
 There he worked mainly on landslides, tailings dams and embankment dams.
 He joined the University of New South Wales in 1985 as Visiting Professor, then Professor of Geotechnical Engineering.

 He has with colleagues at UNSW, obtained sponsorship from a number of ANCOLD members, and from dam owners in Canada, USA and Sweden and Australian Research Council to undertake research into rippability of rock, landslide risk related topics, mechanics of large landslides, deformation behaviour of landslides , internal erosion and piping of embankment dams and their foundations, dam filters, deformation behaviour of dams, numerical modelling of cracking of dams, erosion of unlined spillways in rock and development of methods for quantitative risk analysis of dams.

-He has contributed to the development of ANCOLD Guidelines relating to Tailings Dams, Design Criteria for Concrete Gravity Dams; Design of Dams and Appurtenant Structures for Earthquake; and Risk Assessment.
-He was one of the lead authors of the ICOLD Bulletin on Internal Erosion of dams, dikes and their foundations.
+He has contributed to the development of ANCOLD Guidelines relating to Tailings Dams, Design Criteria for Concrete Gravity Dams; Design of Dams and Appurtenant Structures for Earthquake; Geotechnical Site Investigations; and Risk Assessment.
+He was one of the lead authors of the ICOLD Bulletin 164 on Internal Erosion of dams, dikes and their foundations.
 He was Chair of JTC-1, the ISSMGE-IAEG-ISRM Joint Technical Committee on Landslides and Engineered Slopes from 2002-2005 and while in that position was a lead author of International Guidelines for Landslide Susceptibility, Hazard and Risk Zoning.